 The Path to Saul

-One of us was born and raised as a Jehovah’s Witness, the other adopted the religion in the late 70's.
-(We are both in our mid-50's now.)
+One of us was born and raised as a Jehovah’s Witness, the other adopted the religion.
 As we grew in our understanding of spiritual matters, we were constantly faced with the errors of the Watchtower Society’s teachings.
 We listened with astonishment at the increasing flips and flops in doctrines such as the 1914 arrival of Christ, the identification of the sheep and the goat, the generation that would not die off, etc.

 We are keenly aware of the upheaval that occurred in the organization when the end did not come in 1975 as the Society’s literature strongly suggested.
 We personally know of people who sold their homes and their worldly possession in anticipation of that end.
 We know people today who elected not to have children or not go to college because they believed the end was ‘just around the corner.’
 They sacrificed much and continue to suffer for those decisions made in obedience to the leading and direction of the Governing Body while the system continues on.